 From figuring out your travel plans to sorting out your gear needs, learning how to camp isn’t always easy.
 Luckily for you, we’ve all had to start somewhere, and we’re here to help you have the best possible experience on your first-ever camping trip.

-So, without further ado, here are 12 common mistakes made by beginner campers and what you can do to avoid them.
+Here are 12 common mistakes made by beginner campers and how you can avoid them.

 1. Forgetting to plan ahead